iddocohen/vcoclient/README.md

 * 0.0.3
     * Modifed edges_get method:
-        * --parameter lets user to filter output more granular
+        * --filters lets user to filter output more granular
         * --search changed to --name, reflecting really what is filtered
         * Output of Pandas, JSON or CSV, will have the name of the Edge rather as a returned index.
 Simpler to read
         * User can now define another enterprise ID rather then the default 1